NomicFoundation/hardhat/README.md

 ## TODO

+* Architecture
+    - Document which functions are exported in env.js and their requirements.

 * Dependencies resolution
     - Don't use solidity-parser.
 Two options:
         1. Replace the parser with Fede Bond's one?
 It's GPL3 though :(